In the recent years the forex market reached its maturity, a fact that can be…

-Overall, what represented the demise of Alpari UK was a huge opportunity for other brokers, who were proven to have better hedging and protection systems in place.
+Overall, what represented the demise of Alpari UK and FXCM was a huge opportunity for other brokers, who were proven to have better hedging and protection systems in place.

 As veteran forex trader James Robertson points out, “The SNB shock has meant game over for Alpari UK and a huge drawback for majors FXCM and Saxo Bank.
 Two years of volume growth have been wiped in the aftermath of the so called ‘Francogeddon’ for FXCM and Saxo, and they can consider themselves lucky to still be operating.
-On the other side, XM, Direct FX and Hot Forex have emerged as the new growth stories of the forex market.”
+On the other side, XM, IC Markets, Gain Capital and Hot Forex have emerged as the new growth stories of the forex market.”

 Losers: Alpari UK, FXCM, Saxo Bank